theonetruenerd/VenusLibraryDocumentation/docs/source/RemoveTextDelimitersFromAcsiiTextFile.rst

 The RemoveTextDelimitersFromAsciiFile library adds a single function which edits a file to remove all delimiters from the Ascii file at the given file path.

-- :py:func:`RemoveTextDelimitersFromAsciiTextFile`
+- :ven:func:`RemoveTextDelimitersFromAsciiTextFile`

-.. py:function:: RemoveTextDelimitersFromAsciiTextFile(variable fileName)
+.. ven:function:: RemoveTextDelimitersFromAsciiTextFile(variable fileName)

   This function removes any text delimiters from the Ascii text file at the specified file path.
 It edits the file rather than outputting a copy.